 3. Including in the terms of the fiduciary agreement a covenant, warranty, or other term or condition that relates to compliance with an environmental law, or monitoring, modifying or enforcing the term or condition;

-4. Monitoring or undertaking one or more inspections of the facility;
+4. Monitoring or undertaking 1 or more inspections of the facility;

 5. Providing financial or other advice or counseling to other parties to the fiduciary relationship, including the settlor or beneficiary;